 Class D extinguishers use a ‘dry powder’ substance designed for metal fires.
 Metals burn at incredibly high temperatures causing even ABC dry chemical to simply evaporate on impact.
 So, Class D extinguishers have a special dry powder substance designed to crust over the burning metals even at extreme temperatures.
 This crust forms a layer between the metal and oxygen.
 This causes the fire to suffocate, and the fire will hopefully cease as it is out of oxygen – one of its important fuels for combustion to occur.

 Class K extinguishers use a ‘wet chemical’ substance designed for industrial kitchens.
 The active chemical in these extinguishers is potassium acetate, which acts on liquids that burn at very high temperatures.
 While many people mistakenly believe they need a Class K extinguisher for their home kitchen, this is often not necessary (check your local authority’s requirements for what you need for your kitchen).

 Class K fires are not to be used on electrical fires.

 2. Ensure it has an Independent UL Rating

 Many websites recommend aerosol extinguishers that are not UL rated at ABC class – but we prefer UL rated ABC fire extinguishers for our home.

-Ensure your extinguisher has a UL rating label attached to it.
-Preferably, for the home, it should be minimum B:C-5 rated, and you can step up from there all the way up to B:C-80.
+So we ensure our extinguisher has a UL rating label attached to it.
+Preferably, for the home, we feel it should be minimum B:C-10 rated, or even a step up all the way to a B:C-80 rating.